 In recent years, Panama has emerged as one of Central America’s most important players.
 Its economy is growing at a steady rate (largely due to a boom in construction) and its people are reasonably healthy and educated.
 Within Panama City, skyscrapers and chic new restaurants seem to pop up overnight.
 The growth is significantly slower further from the city, but some people are looking to change that and develop the country’s coastal and mountainous areas.

-Travelers and retirees are becoming increasingly interested in Panama as a destination to live or visit—its sunny climate, cheap cost of living, and abundant natural resources are no doubt attractive.
-However, environmental issues surrounding development are pressing.
-How Panama chooses to manage – and balance – economic growth with environmental protection will define its evolution over the coming decades.
+Travelers and retirees are becoming increasingly interested in Panama as a destination to live or visit — its sunny climate; cheap cost of living; lively, youthful, and diverse culture; and abundant natural resources are, no doubt, attractive.
+Roman Catholicism is the predominant religion — a relic from the nation's history when Spanish explorers displaced native ancient civilizations.
+Panama does an exceptional job of blending its ancient roots with modernity, however, environmental issues surrounding development are pressing.
+How Panama chooses to manage — and balance — economic growth with environmental protection will define its evolution over the coming decades.

 By and large, Panamanians enjoy good health.
 Clean drinking water (a legacy of the Panama Canal Company’s strict hygiene standards) is available to most people, and the number of disease-related illnesses is way down.
 In fact, there has not been a single report of yellow fever since 1974, of polio since 1972, of cholera since 1993, or of diphtheria since 1981.
 Panamanians have access to moderately healthy food, although most grocery stores still aren’t stocked with huge amounts of vegetables.
 The government provides public health care (there are private sector options as well) and runs a competent school system.
 All of these factors have led to a life expectancy of 78 years, on par with that of the U.S.

 Government & Economy